 In reading the article in the New York Daily News…and the comments which followed, a couple of thoughts popped into my mind.
 First and foremost was the thought of what a tragedy.
 Although it is always very difficult to lose a loved one, and the manner in which this one occurred can be devastating to family and friends.
 The article itself was heartbreaking; however some of the comments that followed left me a little speechless, especially as an estate planning and probate attorney.
 I will say this; no one can ever know what is in someone’s thoughts or heart without being them.

 The passing of L’Wren I know is a devastating loss to so many, but she was incredibly responsible for preparing a Last Will and Testament, which distributed her assets exactly as she wanted.
-Without this Will, in the State of Texas, her assets would have been distributed to her siblings.
+Without a Will, in the State of Texas, her assets would have been distributed to her siblings.
 It was apparent this was not what she wanted.
-This brings me back to Inheritance is a privilege, not a right.
 L’Wren worked hard for the property and assets that made up her estate.
 They were hers to control during her lifetime and was her choice to control their distribution upon her death.

-The third thought that popped into my mind was we do not have the full story as it relates to all of the assets of L’Wren.
-The assets reflected in the article may, or may not be all of the probate assets, but who knows the nonprobate assets.
-For a detailed discussion of probate assets vs. nonprobate assets, click here.
+Keep in mind, we do not have the full story as it relates to all of the assets of L’Wren.
+The assets reflected in the article may, or may not be all of the probate assets, but we do not know the nonprobate assets.

 Do You Need The Guidance Of An Experienced Estate Planning Attorney?

 If you find yourself thinking more and more about how to preserve your assets for your family you should speak with an experienced estate planning attorney as soon as possible.
 Contact us online or call our Dallas office directly at 214.559.7202.